wp-plugins/silent-publish/readme.txt

 = Can I have the checkbox checked by default? =

 Yes.
 See the Filters section (under Other Notes) and look for the example using the 'c2c_silent_publish_default' filter.
-You'll have to put that code into your active theme's functions.php file.
+You'll have to put that code into your active theme's functions.php file or a mu-plugin file.

 = Does this plugin include unit tests? =